fabriziosalmi/alma/docs/COGNITIVE_GUIDE.md

 > "I see a 503 error.
 Let's check the ingress controller first.
 Logs show..."

 ### 3. Context Shifting
-AI-CDN remembers what you are working on.
+ALMA remembers what you are working on.

 **Example Flow:**
 1. User: "Deploy `web-app-01`" -> *Context set to `web-app-01`*